bitrise-steplib/bitrise-step-decrypt-file/README.md

 # Decrypt file

-You can use this step to decrypt a file in your repository or stored on bitrise.io or other provider (with the File Downloader step).
+You can use this step to decrypt a file.

 How to create an encrypted file:

 1. Create a secure passphrase of at least 22 alphanumeric characters: `pwgen -s 22 1`
-2. Encrypt file: `gpg -c my_secret.txt`
+2. Encrypt the file: `gpg -c my_secret.txt`
-3. Upload file (`my_secret.txt.gpg`) to bitrise.io or to any other provider.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),